Admin-7/Mr-Robot-techniques/Home.md

 In addition to the AnarchoTechNYC group, there are many [[other groups|Accomplices and allies]] with whom we collaborate, share resources, and otherwise ally with.
 Check them out, get involved with them, or otherwise support the ones that resonate strongly with you.

-Of course, if you're in NYC, come to Anarcho-Tech Collective meetings and say hi to some of us in person; find our meeting details on [The Base's calendar](https://thebasebk.org/calendar/).
+Of course, if you're in NYC, come to Anarcho-Tech Collective meetings, or any event, and say hi to some of us in person.
+You can find meeting and event details at [Anarchism.NYC](http://Anarchism.NYC/).